-To summarize, yes, you do.
+Yes, you need induction ready cookware.
 As explained above, the induction stovetop only produces heat in contact with magnetic materials such as iron or stainless steel.
-Hence, all your ceramic, aluminum, copper, and glass cookware need to be used with other types of cooktops.
+Hence, all your ceramic, aluminum, copper, and glass cookware must be used with other types of gas or electric cooktops.

 However, check if these come with a special layer on the bottom that has magnetic properties.
 Examples of layered pans are Tri-Ply and Multiclad like Cuisinart MCP-12N.

-Furthermore, to ensure steady cooking and even distribution of heat, the utensils should also have a flat base.
+Furthermore, the utensils should have a flat base to ensure steady cooking and even distribution of heat.

 How can I tell if my pan is induction ready?

-There are two sure-shot ways of determining whether your kitchenware can be used on the induction stove.
+There are two sure-shot ways of determining whether your cookware will work on an induction stove.

-One is to check if it has a coil-like symbol on the packaging or the cooking pot itself.
+One is to check if your cookware has a coil-like symbol on the packaging or the cooking pot itself.
 This is the best method when you are just starting out shopping for pots and pans.
 Just ask the seller specifically about stove type compatibility before you buy new utensils.

-Another way to find out is to test the pot with a magnet.
-If the bottom surface responds positively to it, your pan can be used on the induction stove.
+Another way to find out is to test the pot or pan with a magnet.
+If the bottom surface responds positively to it, your piece of cookware will work an induction stove.
 It is essential to ensure that the bottom surface is completely flat.